IC Markets group includes 3 related companies.

 |110+ Stock CFDs||Based on shares of US, UK and EU companies.|

-IC Markets is a forex and CFD broker that employs a no-dealing desk, ECN broker model, and operates in two jurisdictions: Australia (regulated by the Australian Securities and Investments Commission (ASIC), Cyprus Securities and Exchange Commission (CySEC), and the Seychelles Financial Services Authority (SFSA).
+IC Markets is a forex and CFD broker that employs a no-dealing desk, ECN broker model, and operates in three jurisdictions: Australia (regulated by the Australian Securities and Investments Commission (ASIC), Cyprus Securities and Exchange Commission (CySEC), and the Seychelles Financial Services Authority (SFSA).
 The broker was originally founded in Sydney in 2007, and first became licensed by ASIC in 2009.
 It has over the years gained recognition as a leading retail-focused brokerage for forex traders worldwide.

 IC Markets offers trading in all major currency pairs, as well as CFDs based on many global stock indices, commodities like gold, silver, oil, and natural gas, bonds, and individual stocks, all with tight spreads as compared to many competitors.
 The EUR/USD, the most popular currency pair in the forex market, trades with an average spread of only 0.1 pips, and can occasionally be traded with a 0.0 spread.

 Further, IC Markets also brands itself as a truly international broker by offering traders accounts in ten different base currencies, including USD, AUD, EUR, GBP, SGD, NZD, JPY, CHF, HKD, and CAD.

 When it comes to trading platforms, IC Markets offers its users the choice between the standard MetaTrader 4 and 5, and the cTrader platform developed by the Cyprus-based software firm Spotware in 2011.
 As opposed to MetaTrader, the cTrader platform is web-based and can therefore run on any computer.
 The platform also features a great and intuitive user experience with fast order execution for traders.

 Due to dedicated lines and co-located servers, latency times on the cTrader server is also extremely low at only 1 ms., which provides opportunities even for high frequency (algorithmic) traders and scalpers.